ABI-CTT-Group/python-project-template/ABOUT_THIS_TEMPLATE.md

     └── source
-        └── conf.py          # The configuration file for your Sphinx docuemntation project └── index.rst        # The index page for the docs site ├── package_name             # The main python package for the project │   ├── __init__.py          # This tells Python that this is a package
+        └── conf.py          # The configuration file for your Sphinx docuemntation project └── index.rst        # The index page for the docs site ├── src                      # this template uses the [Python "src" layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/#src-layout-vs-flat-layout). this directory contins the source code for your package.
+    ├── package_name             # The main python package for the project │   ├── __init__.py          # This tells Python that this is a package
-│   └── VERSION              # The version for the project is kept in a static file └── tests                    # Unit tests for the project (add mote tests files here)
-    ├── conftest.py          # Configuration, hooks and fixtures for pytest
-    ├── __init__.py          # This tells Python that this is a test package
+    │   └── VERSION              # The version for the project is kept in a static file └── tests                    # Unit tests for the project (add mote tests files here) ├── conftest.py          # Configuration, hooks and fixtures for pytest ├── __init__.py          # This tells Python that this is a test package